 For schedules: refer to the PVGC calendar for match calendar.
 Range Safety Briefing prior to any shots being fired is REQUIRED FOR ALL persons on the firing line at ANY TIME.
 ALL PARTICIPANTS MUST BE PRESENT FOR SAFETY BRIEFING AND the MATCH BRIEFING prior to the match and they WILL NOT BE REPEATED.
 We will do our best to begin the match promptly at 9:00 AM upon completion of sign in, placing/servicing of targets and match conduct briefing.
 PLEASE ARRIVE IN A TIMELY MANNER, as time will not be spent covering safety or match conduct multiple times.

-Awards given will be OVERALL MATCH WINNER, and then 3 places in each class where there are 3 or more shooters.
+Awards given will be OVERALL MATCH WINNER, and then 2 places in each class where there are at least 3 and 1st, 2nd and 3rd if there are more than 5 shooters in the class.
 MATCH WINNER recipient will NOT be awarded a 1st place ribbon—that person will receive ONLY the MATCH WINNER award and the “traveling trophy”.
 We will award a “High Junior” ribbon after each match.

 SLING CLASS will be ONE SHOOTER CLASSIFICATION,

-FTR CLASS will be divided into 3 classes using divisions below similar to what the NRA uses for Highpower Rifle FTR classes: In the future, as we gain more shooter score data, we MAY institute another shooter classification that will also be inspired by NRA classifications and, if that occurs, may also affect all” class break” scores.
+FTR CLASS is a PRONE class only and will be divided into 3 classes using divisions below similar to what the NRA uses for Highpower Rifle FTR classes: In the future, as we gain more shooter score data, we MAY institute another shooter classification that will also be inspired by NRA classifications and, if that occurs, may also affect all” class break” scores.